On Campus Student Employment

 - Provide support for informed and responsible decision making by students in an ethical and professional fashion

-While the Career Resource Center (CRC) strives to maintain these standards, the presence of job announcements provided through Tiger Jobs or at the CRC does not indicate an endorsement or recommendation from the University of the Pacific or the CRC.
+While Career Services strives to maintain these standards, the presence of job announcements provided through Handshake or from Career Services does not indicate an endorsement or recommendation from University of the Pacific or Career Services.
 Students and alumni should take responsibility for all necessary precautions when interviewing for, or accepting these positions, and students and alumni are solely responsible for obtaining necessary information concerning the employer.
-In the unlikely event that a problem is encountered with a company listed through our office, please notify the CRC promptly.
+In the unlikely event that a problem is encountered with a company listed through our office, please notify Career Services promptly.